Introduction to Coronary Artery Disease (Ischemic Heart Disease) & Use of ECG

 Atherosclerosis: the cause of coronary artery disease

 The underlying cause is atherosclerosis, which is a chronic inflammatory disease of the arteries.
-It has become increasingly clear in the past few decades that atherosclerosis is not caused by passive deposition of lipids into the coronary artery walls; indeed, atherosclerosis is a disease in which the immune system elicits an active inflammation within the artery wall and lipids (particularly LDL cholesterol) plays a key role.
-As the inflammation and deposition of lipids progresses, an atherosclerotic plaque forms in the wall of the artery.
-Such atherosclerotic plaques start building up early in childhood and by middle age most persons have some degree of atherosclerosis in the coronary arteries.
+It has become increasingly clear in the past few decades that atherosclerosis is not caused by the passive deposition of lipids into the coronary artery walls; indeed, atherosclerosis is a disease in which the immune system elicits an active inflammation within the artery wall and lipids (particularly LDL cholesterol) plays a key role.
+As the inflammation and deposition of lipids progress, an atherosclerotic plaque forms in the wall of the artery.
+Such atherosclerotic plaques start building up early in childhood and by middle age, most persons have some degree of atherosclerosis in the coronary arteries.
 Advanced atherosclerotic plaques contain inflammatory cells, smooth muscle cells, extracellular matrix, lipids and acellular debris.
-The interplay between inflammation and risk factors (smoking, hypertension, hyperlipidemia, diabetes etc) modifies the progression rate in the atherosclerotic plaque.
-The more inflammation and the more risk factors, the more aggressive the atherosclerosis.
-Moreover, inflammation and risk factors also modify the risk of destabilization of the plaque; atherosclerotic plaques are vulnerable and may disrupt, which may ultimately lead to death.
+The interplay between inflammation and risk factors (smoking, hypertension, hyperlipidemia, diabetes, etc) modifies the progression rate in the atherosclerotic plaque.
+The more inflammation and more risk factors, the more aggressive atherosclerosis.
+Moreover, inflammation and risk factors also modify the risk of destabilization of the plaque; atherosclerotic plaques are vulnerable and may disrupt, which may ultimately lead to death (Stone, Libby et al.).

 As the atherosclerotic plaque increases in size, it bulges into the artery lumen and causes stenosis (reduction of the artery lumen).
 The reduction of the artery lumen causes limitations to the blood flow.
-This may cause symptoms in situations with increased cardiac work load (physical exercise) because the increased work load leads to increased oxygen demand but the stenosis limits the volume that can be delivered to the heart muscle supplied by the atherosclerotic artery.
+This may cause symptoms in situations with increased cardiac workload (physical exercise) because the increased workload leads to increased oxygen demand but the stenosis limits the volume that can be delivered to the heart muscle supplied by the atherosclerotic artery.
 Whenever oxygen demand exceeds oxygen (blood) delivery ischemia occurs and this manifests with chest discomfort referred to as angina pectoris.
 If the physical activity ceases, the myocardial oxygen demand will gradually decline and the symptoms disappear within minutes.
-Stable coronary plaques cause symptoms at the same level of myocardial work load and the symptoms disappear within minutes after stopping the activity.
-The greater the stenosis, the lower level of myocardial work load required to elicit ischemia and symptoms.
+Stable coronary plaques cause symptoms at the same level of myocardial workload and the symptoms disappear within minutes after stopping the activity.
+The greater the stenosis, the lower the level of myocardial workload required to elicit ischemia and symptoms.

 Angina pectoris: the hallmark of coronary artery disease

 The size of coronary plaques tends to increase with time.
-This leads to increased stenosis (the arterial lumen becomes more narrow) and thus more pronounced symptoms (i.e symptoms at lower myocardial work loads).
-Notably, research conducted in the past few years have shown that intensive statin treatment may slow, inhibit or even reverse this progression (The JUPITER Studies).
+This leads to increased stenosis (the arterial lumen becomes more narrow) and thus more pronounced symptoms (i.e symptoms at lower myocardial workloads).
+Notably, research conducted in the past few years has shown that intensive statin treatment may slow, inhibit or even reverse this progression (The JUPITER Study, Ridker et al).